Art is the Signature of our Species

 Berliner Zeitung, Germany

-Michael Saup is an artist, instrumentalist, filmmaker, software developer and teacher.
+Michael Saup is an artist, instrumentalist, filmmaker and coder.
 He has acted as professor of digital media art at HfG/ZKM University in Germany and as the founding director of the Oasis Archive of the European Union.
 He is the co-founder of the Open Home Project, a humanitarian initiative to help people being affected by the Fukushima nuclear crisis in Japan.
 Michael Saup’s work focuses on the underlying forces of nature and society; an ongoing research into what he calls the “Archaeology of Future”.

 During the 1990s he developed a reputation as an innovative protagonist of digital art.
 His work, often in cooperation with other artists, has been shown widely in exhibitions, festivals and on stages around the world.
 He currently lives and works in Berlin.